 Keeping track of medical treatments

 There are so many different ways to track data on a pig barn.
 Medical treatments and vaccinations, are however, still recorded by hand.
-“There is no modern technology for the digital monitoring of medical treatments so far,” said Jonas Reiss, product manager at Henke-Sass in Germany, during his talk.
+“There is no modern technology for the digital monitoring of medical treatments so far,” said Jonas Riess, product manager at Henke-Sass in Germany, during his talk.

 There has been much discussion on the use and misuse of antibiotics in recent years.
 Consumers want more transparency in terms of what animals have eaten, how they have lived and what antibiotics they have been given.
 As a result, farmers face increased legislation.
 Farmers have to be able to show they know when the treatment was performed, on what date and at what time.
 They have to know which animal was injected with which treatment and at what dose.
 They also need to know where the treatment was carried out and who administered it.

-“We see that there is clearly a need to measure and track and trace, and report and analyse medical treatments, and to make this information available for all internal and external stakeholders in a very simple and very safe way,” said Mr Reiss.
+“We see that there is clearly a need to measure and track and trace, and report and analyse medical treatments, and to make this information available for all internal and external stakeholders in a very simple and very safe way,” said Mr Riess.

 Recording injection information quickly & accurately